NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 Each maildir has a .notmuch-config file.
 After syncing, index messages:

-NOTMUCH_CONFIG=~/.config/neomutt/maildir/outlook/.notmuch-config notmuch new
+NOTMUCH_CONFIG=~/.config/neomutt/.gitignored/maildir/outlook/.notmuch-config notmuch new

 Search Syntax in NeoMutt